rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

 but they decided not to do it for performance reasons.
 I don't see a particularly strong reason to check the ownership along the way.
 I'd also be concerned about the performance consequence, though I expect it is extremely small.

+## Don't issue an error, and silently stop on ownership change

+One option is to check the ownership while traversing upwards, and just stop when the ownership changes without continuing upwards, and without informing the user.

+Unfortunately this option causes some issues with the way cargo and rustup work.
+Cargo may behave incorrectly if it is able to read a workspace member package, but be unable to load the workspace root.
+This would cause cargo to believe the workspace member is in a workspace by itself, and start resolving it independently.
+This could cause confusing errors for the user.
+Similarly for cargo config files, the config file may be required for builds to work correctly, and silently avoiding them could lead to confusing errors.
+Rustup toolchain overrides also have similar issues with potential confusion when using the incorrect toolchain.

 ## Safe directory issues with Windows, WSL, and mingw